Lycatra/lycatra-chat/README.md

 file).
 Also launch any LLM local server if needed (for example, if using an Ollama or other model server, start it).
 If using OpenAI API, no local process needed, just internet access.
-**3. Run Lycatra-chat Server (Development Mode):** - **Using Go:** Navigate to the project directory and run go run ./cmd/Lycatra-chat (this compiles and runs the server).
+**3. Run Lycatra-chat Server (Development Mode):** - **Using Go:** Navigate to the project directory and run go run./cmd/Lycatra-chat (this compiles and runs the server).
 You should see logs indicating the server has started, e.g., “Server starting on [http://localhost:8080”](http://localhost:8080”) (the default port can be 8080 or configurable). - If you want to test the MCP interface manually, you can use curl or a tool like httpie to hit the endpoints.
 For example, to list tools: curl -X POST -H "Content-Type: application/json" -d